farTooOld/3D_STEP-Colorizer-App/README.md

 # DESCRIPTION:
-Colors items in STEP files having their colors previously defined as RGB values of: '1' for any/all of the COLOUR_RGB strings.
+Colors items in STEP files having their colors previously defined as RGB values of: '1' for any/all of the 'COLOUR_RGB' strings in the file.
+The other Colors in the STEP file will Not be affected.
-All of the included 'Stock' STEP files already contain these declarations.
+All of the included 'Stock' STEP files already contain the appropriate declarations.

 # INSTALLING:
 **Helpful Info Prior to Installation**
-Download the STEP_Colorizer_v11r0_ (for your system) Pre.zip
+Download the STEP_Colorizer(for your system).

 It contains all the files.
 There is a Backup Folder containing the included STEP files.
 The App (.zip) contains a Selection of Stock-Parts provided for Ease-Of-Use.

-To be able to select them from the Drop-Down 'Part Selector', they MUST be located in the SAME FOLDER as the App.
+To be able to select them from the Drop-Down 'Part Selector', they **MUST** be located in the SAME FOLDER as the App.

 However, if you prefer a different location, that's O.K., but you will NOT